Designing an Effective PPE Program

-It would be useful to compare the safety performance to those before the program began.
+It would be useful to compare the safety performance to data before the program began.
 This comparison would help determine the success or failure of a program.
-Without this detailed monitoring, recommendations concerning changes to a program or retention of the program could be unsupported.

 The overall goal of a safer workplace is supported by a careful promotional strategy.
 This strategy focuses on:

-The success of the PPE program depends upon winning the cooperation and support of all those concerned.
-This can best be achieved by helping workers understand the need to wear the PPE, and by encouraging them to want to wear it rather than demanding that they do so.
-Success is more likely to be accomplished if it is shown that controls at the source and along the path have been addressed comprehensively and effectively.
-It may help to have an education program within the work environment, using seminars, films, and best of all, one-on-one discussions.
-The use of posters and envelope stuffers can assist in the promotion of the program, but should not be used as the only means of promotion.
+The success of the PPE program depends upon the cooperation and support of all those concerned.
+Success is also more likely to be accomplished if it is shown that controls at the source and along the path have been addressed comprehensively and effectively.

 PPE is designed to meet criteria which is only an approximation of real working conditions.
-PPE should not be used when hazards are greater than those for which it is designed.
+PPE should not be used when hazards are greater than those for which that specific piece of equipment is designed.
 When it comes to the evaluation of potential hazards, uncertainties need to be taken into account.
 Unfortunately, PPE design criteria cannot cover all eventualities.

-Using several types of protection at the same time such as hard-hats, ear muffs and goggles, must not increase the danger or decrease the worker's ability to do the assigned job.
 Wearing PPE should not in itself create a greater danger.
-Gloves prevent skin damage while working with moving equipment, but can create an entanglement hazard with a drill press or metal lathe.
+For example, gloves prevent skin damage while working with moving equipment, but can create an entanglement hazard when working with a drill press or metal lathe.

 Most regulatory agencies require that PPE not be used unless the employer has taken all the necessary measures in terms of engineering controls, work practices, administrative controls, and hygiene to control the hazard.

 Since the goal of an occupational health and safety program is to prevent occupational injury and illness, PPE cannot be the first protection option.
-The use of PPE does not prevent an accident from happening.
+The use of PPE does not prevent an incident from happening.
 It does not eliminate the hazard.
-It does not influence any pre-contact activities.
-It only minimizes the exposure or reduces the severity of injury or illness.
-PPE is a good point-of-contact injury control strategy.
-However, even at its best, PPE cannot achieve its full-protection potential without worker knowledge and cooperation.
-In practice, PPE is only to be used as the last line of defence.
+It only minimizes the exposure or may reduce the severity of injury or illness.
+For these reasons, PPE is often described as “the last line of defence”.

 The PPE program co-ordinator should consider the following: